keybase/saltpack-python/spec_signing.md

 As with the encryption format, we want our signing format to have several properties on top of a plain NaCl signature:
 - Streaming.
-We want to be able to verify a message of any size, without fitting the whole thing in RAM, and without requiring a second pass.
+We want to be able to verify a message of any size, without fitting the whole thing in RAM, and without requiring a second pass to output attached plaintext.
 - Abuse resistance.
 Alice might use the same signing key for many applications besides Sillybox.
 Mallory might [try to trick](https://blog.sandstorm.io/news/2015-05-01-is-that-ascii-or-protobuf.html)